Maryland Disability Employment Tax Credit - Workforce Development & Adult Learning

 - Persons hired to replace laid-off employees or individuals on strike; or

 - A business simultaneously receiving federal or State employment training benefits; or

-- A business claiming a State tax credit under the "work not welfare" law
+- A business claiming a State tax credit under the "work not welfare" law for the same individual.

 Who may qualify?

 Once the individual is certified, the employer may claim the tax credit for the individual who has been hired.

 How do employers obtain the tax credit?

 - Individuals with disabilities seeking employment may present a signed MDETC form to the potential employer.

-- Upon hiring a person presenting a form the employer will complete the employer's portion of the voucher and return it to DORS within 30 days.
+- Upon hiring a person presenting a form the employer will complete the employer's portion of the form and return it to DORS within 30 days.

 - If DORS determines that the individual is qualified for the tax credit, a Certificate of Eligibility for the MDETC will be returned to the employer.

 - The employer must retain the Certificate to document and justify including the tax credit on its tax return.

 Note: As a reminder, employers may not ask an applicant if he or she is a person with a disability for tax credit or other purposes.

 Where to go for more information

-1100 N. Eutaw Street, Room 201
+1100 N. Eutaw Street, Room 209

 Baltimore, MD 21201